dogukanincee/code4life/README.md

 }
 ```

-Once we have our sample and we know the desired molecules for that sample, but we have not acquired those molecules yet, what we need to do is go to molecules module.
+Once we have our sample, and we know the desired molecules for that sample, but we have not acquired those molecules yet, what we need to do is go to molecules module.

 ```
 if (neededMolecule != ' ') {